bvirk/phptinyweb/README.md

     http://domain/dbedit
 ```

-To  show some features, the source has 6 pages:
+To  show some features in an __not__ empty phptinyweb, the source has 6 pages:

 - dbedit
     - input form for pages data